 To further advance the mission of the Academy and accommodate its expanding presence, activities, and importance, the Academy has launched a campaign, as part of the intensive efforts to fund the construction of a new and fitting home.
-In 2012 the Israeli government embraced the Academy’s initiative, deciding to share in the vision to establish The New Center for the Academy of The Hebrew Language that promises to be a site of national significance and a global hub for the living Hebrew language.
+In 2012 the Israeli government embraced the Academy’s initiative, deciding to share in the vision to establish the Minve – the new Center for the Academy of The Hebrew Language that promises to be a site of national significance and a global hub for the living Hebrew language.

 The Municipality of Jerusalem has earmarked a piece of land for the new Center in Jerusalem’s National Quarter, adjacent to the Knesset, the Israeli Supreme Court and the Israel Museum.
 The new, state-of-the-art facility will enable the Academy to be housed in a prestigious and meaningful facility commensurate with its mission, and will extend and strengthen the scope and quality of its interaction with the public, through increased educational offerings and through the world’s first museum devoted to the Hebrew language—its history, development, and revival as a native tongue.
 Through interactive exhibitions with visual, aural, and experiential components, the museum will engage visitors both intellectually and emotionally, punctuating the centrality of Hebrew to Israeli and Jewish life and culture.